muooon/EmoNavi/README.md

 ※ Higher-order moments are approximative, and the effects of dynamic Rank/Alpha are also approximative.
 ※ LoRA-based techniques eliminate noise but may sometimes lose fine-grained data (or subtle details).
 ※ Emo-based techniques detect and correct existing noise without generating new noise, thereby preserving fine-grained data.
-※ Kahan-Quantization compensation offers flexible adaptability even in lower-precision environments expected to be commercialized (or practical) in the future.
+※ Quantization compensation offers flexible adaptability even in lower-precision environments expected to be commercialized (or practical) in the future.

 ---